A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 IOW SAB Learning Briefing

-Statement from the Independent Chair of the IOWSAB (PDF, May 2015)
+Statement from IOW SAB Independent Chair (May 2015)

-Statement from the Independent Chair of the IOWSAB (PDF, May 2015)
+Statement from IOW SAB Independent Chair (PDF, May 2015)

 Mr W SAR final report (PDF, May 2015)

-Statement from the Independent Chair of the IOWSAB (PDF, October 2015)
+Statement from IOW SAB Independent Chair (October 2015)

 Mr V Report for IOWSAB (PDF, October 2015)